ipynb-python/Workshop-11b-Instructions/README.md

 # Workshop 8b

-This workshop has three sections.
+This workshop has three sections.  **Core students should stop after exercise 2a.**

 The **average 2:1** student is expected to complete **most of parts 1 and 2** within the time allocated.